 The Hunting & Gathering Guru Series was developed in response to community request.
 This series of workshops calls on the expertise of several local foragers to share tips and techniques to get you started or advanced on your road to self-sustainability while respecting the environment around you, the integrity of the ecosystem, and the regulations surrounding these activities.

-A wrap-up event for the Hunting and Gathering Guru Workshop Series, which encouraged attendees to celebrate and share their newly acquired skills in hunting, foraging, and preserving.
-Some of the night’s amazing dishes included a venison lasagna, chantarelle stuffed perogies, rabbit and pine mushroom tarts, a rhubarb crisp, and a chocolate cake made with beets!
+A wrap-up event for the Hunting and Gathering Guru Workshop Series which encourages attendees to celebrate and share their newly acquired skills in hunting, foraging, and preserving.
+Some of the amazing dishes from last year included a venison lasagna, chanterelle stuffed perogies, rabbit and pine mushroom tarts, a rhubarb crisp, and a chocolate cake made with beets!
 What a great night to make connections with new people and to the food on our tables.